-Cannabis will be legal across Canada on October 17, 2018.
-There will be new federal, provincial and municipal processes for cannabis production, sale and consumption.
+Cannabis was legalized across Canada on October 17, 2018.
+There are new federal, provincial and municipal processes for cannabis production, sale and consumption.

-The legalization of cannabis for recreational use will affect municipalities in a number of areas, including land use management, business licensing, bylaws, public health and education, law enforcement, as well as the social context and human resource policies.
-Our Municipality will be impacted in many or all of these areas.
+The legalization of cannabis for recreational use has affected municipalities in a number of areas, including land use management, business licensing, bylaws, public health and education, law enforcement, as well as the social context and human resource policies.
+Our Municipality was impacted in many of these areas.

 Town of Blackfalds' role

-The federal and provincial governments are determining the roles and responsibilities of municipalities in cannabis legalization.
+The federal and provincial governments determined the roles and responsibilities of municipalities in cannabis legalization.
 While the legalization of cannabis is a federal decision, provinces and municipalities each have areas of responsibility.

-Sharing information will be an important part of this process, including community dialogue.
+Sharing information is an important part of this process, including community dialogue.

-Gather information, including understanding how Alberta’s framework will be applied at the municipal level.
+Gathered information, including understanding how Alberta’s framework were applied at the municipal level.

-Draft a community-wide-focused bylaw framework once the final draft federal and provincial legislation is in place to legalize recreational cannabis (including defining the level of control municipalities will have).
+Drafted a community-wide-focused bylaw framework once the final draft federal and provincial legislation was in place to legalize recreational cannabis (including defining the level of control municipalities will have).

-Review bylaws that will need to be amended to accommodate the legalization of cannabis.
+Reviewed bylaws that were amended to accommodate the legalization of cannabis.

-The Town of Blackfalds is exploring its role in:
+The Town of Blackfalds explored its role in: